collaborativebioinformatics/clinical_SVs/python_scripts/README.md

 **Please note that I have added a VCF parser and data processing functions in the python file(s).
 In the future, it might be helpful and help other people.**

-The parameters for the program are as following Chromosome ID (eg.. chr1, chr2)
+The parameters for the program are as following
+-chr Chromosome ID (eg.. chr1, chr2)
-VCF filename (and location if not in the same folder)
+-vcf VCF filename (and location if not in the same folder) -bins As described above.
+-minlen Cutoff length for the SV (Please note that SVTYPE BND does not have length defined)

 Example command:\
-`python VCFanalyse.py chr2 NA19461.final.manta.diploidSV.vcf`
+`python VCFanalyse.py -vcf NA19461.final.manta.diploidSV.vcf -chr chr2 -bins 100 -minlen 100`

 Example output for Chromosome 2 for the example command above:\
 <img src="https://github.com/collaborativebioinformatics/clinical_SVs/blob/main/python_scripts/output.png">